itro-dm/morar.dev/README.md

 # Hi there! 👋

-This repo for my site.
-It based on
+This repo is about my site

-- Next.js
-- TypeScript
-- StyledComponent
-- ZEIT Now

 Current status is MVP, I've created home, about and contact pages.
-In the future I am going to create portfolio and knowledge page.
+In the future I am going to create portfolio and page.